This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to cut fabric effectively?

-For smooth fabric cutting, use a sharp rotary cutter on a clean mat.
+For straight, clean lines, use a rotary cutter with a self-healing mat.

 What tools do you need to cut fabric straight?

-You’ll need a self-healing cutting mat, rotary cutter with sharp blades, and clear acrylic rulers.
+You’ll need a sharp rotary cutter, a self-healing cutting mat, and an acrylic quilting ruler.

 How do you cut fabric straight?